Click to Download Your Free Heritage Pickling and Culturing e-Book Now!

 There are ingredients that make soup taste good.
 And combinations that make it taste great.
 I'll try to explain a few.

 - Mir Poi - Celery, Carrots, and Onions.
 A good base for the vegetables in most soups, and a lot of casseroles, and even some kinds of haggis!
+Use a lot of onion if you want a nice savory flavor.
+Don't forget to use the Onion Tops, and the Celery Leaves.
+They are great additions to soup.

 - Butter - Any soup tastes better with butter.
 A lot of butter.
 Adding fat makes it more satisfying, and helps fill out the flavors.